dotnet/docs-aspire/docs/extensibility/custom-resources.md

 In order to test the end-to-end scenario, you need a .NET project which we can inject the connection information into for the MailDev resource.
 Add a web api project:

-1. Create a new .NET project named _MailDevResource.NewsletterService_.
+1. Create a new .NET project named _:::no-loc text="MailDevResource.NewsletterService":::_.

     ```dotnetcli
     dotnet new webapi --use-minimal-apis --no-openapi -o MailDevResource.NewsletterService
     ```

-1. Add a reference to the _MailDev.Hosting_ project.
+1. Add a reference to the _:::no-loc text="MailDev.Hosting":::_ project.

     ```dotnetcli
     dotnet add ./MailDevResource.NewsletterService/MailDevResource.NewsletterService.csproj reference ./MailDev.Hosting/MailDev.Hosting.csproj
     ```

-1. Add a referece to the _MailDevResource.AppHost_ project.
+1. Add a referece to the _:::no-loc text="MailDevResource.AppHost":::_ project.

     ```dotnetcli
     dotnet add ./MailDevResource.AppHost/MailDevResource.AppHost.csproj reference ./MailDevResource.NewsletterService/MailDevResource.NewsletterService.csproj